 Reducing humidity decreases dust mites and mold growth.
 Air conditioners help reduce humidity too.
 They can also prevent outdoor allergens.
 Keep your windows and doors closed.
 Turn your air conditioner on recirculate.
 These steps can help reduce outdoor allergens like pollen and mold.

-Air cleaners with HEPA filters can filter almost 98 percent of allergen particles in the air.
-Look for Certified asthma & allergy friendly® devices.
+Air cleaners with CERTIFIED asthma & allergy friendly® filters can filter almost 98% of allergen particles in the air.
+Look for CERTIFIED asthma & allergy friendly® devices.

 Control dust mites.
 Keep surfaces in your home clean and uncluttered.
 Bare floors and walls are best, especially in the bedroom where you spend one-third of your time.
 Avoid wall-to-wall carpet, if possible.
 If you must have carpet, use low-pile carpets or throw rugs you can wash.
 Also avoid heavy drapes and overstuffed fabric furniture.
 Replace drapes and blinds with roll-down shades or washable curtains.5